nuls-io/NIPs/NIPs/NIP-4_NULS Ambassadors participate in the election rules (Last call).md

 ## 1. Introduction of NULS Ambassadors

 The NULS ambassadors conduct community-building and development in various parts of the world.
 NULS ambassadors are divided into countries or regions, and each is limited to the selection of one NULS ambassador.
 The ambassador for each country will be chosen through competition by vote.
 Ambassadors will run quarterly.

-The incumbent ambassadors participating in the upcoming vote, shall provide a work report from previous month, as well as a plan for the next month.
-The work report should include expenses for that month.

-If the ambassador is a new candidate for the position, the will be required to first carry out some groundwork building their community for one month prior to the election, and then participate in the vote to become an ambassador.
-Participants will independently launch their candidacy on the community forum.

-Based on the number of participants, only 1/3 will get elected (e.g., if there are 10 participants, four will be elected).
-Also, the number of ambassadors should not exceed 1/10 of the number of nodes that have reached consensus (e.g., if there are 83 consensus nodes, there will be less than nine ambassadors).

-The voting will last for 15 days and once complete, the NULS Foundation will stake 200,000 NULS tokens into the ambassador’s node within a week’s time.
-The election for the ambassadors will be held in the last month of each quarter.